Ledig stilling ved Simula

 Simula Research Laboratory AS is a publicly owned research institute located at Fornebu outside of Oslo, Norway.
 Simula has a multi-cultural organization, employing about 150 individuals from 29 countries.
 Simula conducts Information and Communication Technology (ICT) research in the fields of communication technology, scientific computing and software engineering.
 Simula's main objective is to generate new understanding and create vital knowledge about fundamental scientific challenges that are of genuine value for society.
 This is achieved through high quality research, education of graduate students, industry collaboration, technology transfer, and commercialization.
 Since 2001, scientific evaluations conducted by the Research Council of Norway has repeatedly placed Simula at the forefront of international research in ICT.
 The most recent in-depth evaluation was recently published, grading all research groups at Simula as excellent.

-Call for a Post-doctoral fellow in the field of testing IoT based systems with a particular focus on testing healthcare welfare technologies provided by Oslo City to its residents.
+Post-doctoral fellow in the field of testing IoT based systems with a particular focus on testing telehealth services provided by Oslo City to its residents

-Simula Research Laboratory (https://www.simula.no/) is seeking one three-year fulltime post-doctoral fellow position in the field of testing IoT based systems with a particular focus on testing healthcare welfare technologies provided by Oslo City to its residents.
+Simula Research Laboratory (https://www.simula.no/) is seeking one three-year fulltime post-doctoral fellow position in the field of testing IoT based systems with a particular focus on testing telehealth services provided by Oslo City to its residents.

 The appointment starts on October 1 of 2020.
 However, the review of candidates will be performed continuously until the position has been filled.